 every organ in your body, and the chemicals in tobacco can

 harm the structure and function of your blood vessels and

 damage your heart.
 This even applies to the e-cigarettes

 2 pts for no tobacco/smoking (Never or left >12 months)

 1 pt for those who have quit < 12 mon ago

 0 pt for current users

 Use this as an approximate guide to the health of your heart and a call to action to improve it.
 Remember your health is primarily in your hands and that there is a lot that each one of us can do to improve it.
 This is true for even those people who already have a health issue.
-The doctor can be a friend and mentor in this road to good health.
+Our best heart specialist can be a friend and mentor in this road to good health.

 Put up this chart at your home or work-space and remind yourself constantly about what you can do.
 Set yourself simple health goals every week and then follow them regularly.
+You can also visit the best heart hospital in Delhi for more information.
 Occasional indulgences are permitted provided we take care of the big picture.